moabu/cluster-mgr/README.md

 The term `Primary` next to my first servers hostname, is to identify the base server where replication and settings will be configured from.
 After everything is setup, all the servers will serve the same function.

-It is recommended that you add all the servers for your cluster at this time, before continuing with installation and further configuraiton.
+It is recommended that you add all the servers for your cluster at this time, before continuing with installation and further configuration.

 ![Add_Server_2](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/Cluster%20Manager%20Docs/2017-11-27_10-31-55.png)